georgebabarus/magento-filesystem-extension/docs/README.rst

 .. important::

-    All extension are available on `Magento Marketplace <https://marketplace.magento.com/>`_.
+    All extensions are available on `Magento Marketplace <https://marketplace.magento.com/>`_.

     `Read more about what you should purchase and install for your scenario <https://docs.magento.asset42.com/en/latest/extension/installation.html>`_